Resolvecall Debt Collectors (Resolve Call) – Should You Pay?

 How to Deal with Resolvecall Letters

-One of the first things to do is ask Resolvecall to prove the debt you owe.
+The first thing to do is ask Resolvecall to prove the debt you owe.
 This is really important because the company has been known to use a scattergun method when unable to locate the person who owes the debt.

 It could be that you do not have debt and they are not chasing you, only someone with the same name as you who does owe money to a company or creditor.
 However, even in this scenario, you should still get a confirmation by requesting proof of the debt.